18F/cv_faq/_content/biosafety/do-people-packing-specimens-need-to-be-trained.md

 source: CDC
 promoted: false
 source_url: https://www.cdc.gov/coronavirus/2019-ncov/lab/biosafety-faqs.html
-excerpt: "Biosafety and COVID-19: Specimen Packaging and Shipping"
+excerpt: "Biosafety and COVID-19: Specimen packaging and shipping"
 ---

 Personnel should be trained in the proper safety, packing, and shipping regulations for UN 3373 Biological Substance, Category B when sending when sending clinical specimens from suspected COVID-19 PUIs.
 Personnel should be trained in a manner that corresponds to their function-specific responsibilities.